rclone/rclone/docs/content/qingstor.md

 NB if you set this to > 1 then the checksums of multipart uploads become corrupted (the uploads themselves are not corrupted though).

-If you are uploading small numbers of large file over high-speed link and these uploads do not fully utilize your bandwidth, then increasing this may help to speed up the transfers.
+If you are uploading small numbers of large files over high-speed link and these uploads do not fully utilize your bandwidth, then increasing this may help to speed up the transfers.